Closed-End Fund (CEF) Investing: 14 Criteria For Better Yield

 In the 4th year, a pandemic hits and their super stable stocks lose 20% that year, but after that, they return to their 7% yearly gain and 2% dividend.
 If you look at the table below, once the market drawdown occurs, the share NAV starts spiraling down, leading to a capital loss upon sale of the investment.
 Less money is available for the rebound because capital is paid out during a down period.
 On paper, you were still earning your 8% a year on the original investment but once you sell, you’d incur a capital loss which brings your annualized return down from 8% to 4.8%.

 Once the capital is impaired on a single drawdown, unless the fund immediately reduces its distribution, it will continue to lose NAV because the distribution becomes oversized relative to it.
-We’ve had two 20%+ drawdowns in the last two years, so when we get to the screener section later, notice how the vast majority of CEFs have not recovered their NAV as a result.
+We had two 20%+ drawdowns in 2018 and 2020 and the vast majority of stock based CEFs didn’t recover to old highs as a result even though the S&P500 hit a record high in Feb 2024.

 You will also notice that most stock based funds gradually reduce their dividends every few years as the fund continues to lose NAV and the distribution becomes unsustainable.

-Bond and preferred share based CEFs usually just invest in high yield assets and don’t have to sell capital to pay the distribution and there is a better chance of the asset going back to par if they hold to maturity.
+Bond and preferred share closed-end funds usually just invest in high yield assets and don’t have to sell capital to pay the distribution and there is a better chance of the asset going back to par if they hold to maturity.

 What is the Undistributed Net Investment Income (UNII)